simonmichael/hledger/hledger/hledger.m4.md

 In [multi-period reports](#report-intervals)
 each period will have a heading describing its date range or end date.
-When date ranges correspond to natural period boundaries, they are described compactly by default (in english, currently).
+When date ranges correspond to natural period boundaries, they are described compactly by default (month names are in english, currently).
 Eg: `2026`, `Q1`, `Jan`, `W02`.

-You can disable the compact descriptions by using `--period-headings=dates`.
+You can disable these compact descriptions by using `--period-headings=dates`;
-Then periods will always be described as `STARTDATE..ENDDATE` (where ENDDATE is inclusive).
+then periods will always be described as `STARTDATE..ENDDATE`.

 # Depth